-In order to investigate the relationship between early morning precipitation and the propagating characteristics of precipitation system over coastal region, we constructed Hovmöller diagrams similar to that of Figs. 2b-f but with data classified according to the previously defined three types of precipitation peaks i.e. AEP, EMP, and LMP and show the results in Fig. 5.
-Propagation of precipitation connecting two relatively stationary systems over land and sea can be distinctly seen from Fig. 5a and 5b.
-The propagating precipitation can be associated with rainfall events that occur during late night (Fig. 5a) and early morning (Fig. 5b) time over coastal region.
-It should be noted that in Fig. 5a the direction is mainly one way from land to sea, while in Fig. 5b there is also discernible land-ward pattern of propagation.
+two relatively stationary systems over land and sea can be distinctly seen from Fig. 5a and b.
+The propagating precipitation can be associated with rainfall events that occur during the late night (Fig. 5a) and early morning (Fig. 5b) time over the coastal region.
+It should be noted that in Fig. 5a the direction is mainly one way from land to sea, while in Fig. 5b there is also a discernible landward pattern of propagation.
 On the other hand, Fig. 5c illustrates more detached precipitation systems over land and sea.
 In this case, late morning precipitation over the coastal region can be seen as an extension of the oceanic precipitation system.

-We have discussed earlier in Section 1 that EMP may be linked to extreme precipitation events over the northern coast of Java Island.
-We performed other analysis using Hovmöller diagrams, similar to those in Fig. 5, but with averaged precipitations are of the 99th percentile (P99) to represent extreme values in each data grid.
-The results, which are depicted in Fig. 6, strongly suggest that extreme rainfall events over the coastal region mainly occur between 01:00 and 04:00 LT and characterised by the existence of propagating systems from both land and ocean (Fig. 6b).
-On the other hand, extreme coastal precipitation events that occurred during late-night (Fig. 6a) and late-morning (Fig. 6c) seem to be originated only from either land-based or oceanic convection.
+We have discussed earlier in Sect.
+1 that EMP may be linked to extreme precipitation events over the northern coast of Java.
+We performed other analyses using Hovmöller diagrams, similar to those in Fig. 5, but with averaged precipitations of the 99th percentile (P99) to represent extreme values in each data grid.
+The results, which are depicted in Fig. 6, strongly suggest that extreme rainfall events over the coastal region mainly occur between 01:00 and 04:00 LT and are characterized by the existence of propagating systems from both land and ocean (Fig. 6b).
+On the other hand, extreme coastal precipitation events that occurred during late night (Fig. 6a) and late morning (Fig. 6c) seem to originate only from either land-based or oceanic convection.
 Hence, there are distinct characteristics of propagating systems associated with extreme AEP, EMP, and LMP events over the coastal region.
-Furthermore, while oceanic convection seems to be major determinant for the occurrences of morning costal precipitation, linkage to land-based precipitation may also be important for the case of EMP.
+Furthermore, while oceanic convection seems to be major determinant for the occurrences of morning coastal precipitation, linkage to land-based precipitation may also be important for the case of EMP.